Vang59/CryptoClustering/README.md

 # CryptoClustering
- This exercise focus on unsupervised learning to predict if crytocurrencies are affect by 24-hour or 7-day price changes.
+ This exercise focus on unsupervised learning to predict if cryptocurrencies are affect by 24-hour or 7-day price changes.
 The use of Python, Pandas, and Sklearn to create DataFrames and visualization helps determine this prediction.

 ### Scaled Data
 1. Prepare the data by normalzing the CSV file using the `StandardScaler()` from `scikit-learn`.